 What Is a High-Yield Savings Account?

-This is a special type of savings account that offers much higher interest rates than traditional savings accounts.
-Depending on the bank, you could earn interest up to 20 times faster than with the average interest on a savings account, currently sitting at just 0.07% nationwide.
-Where a traditional savings account would earn you $5 per year, you are looking at about $100 during the same period with a high-yield account.
+High-yield savings account is a special type of savings account that offers much higher interest rates than traditional savings accounts.
+Depending on the bank, you could earn interest up to 20 times faster than with the average interest on a savings account, currently sitting at just 0.43% nationwide.

 The key term here is the annual percentage yield.
 Much like the annual percentage rate determines the total interest you need to settle on a loan, the APY refers to the total interest you’ll earn on your savings account during one year.
 The higher the number, the quicker you’ll make money with your bank account.

-How Do High-Yield Savings Accounts Work?
+How High-Yield Savings Accounts Work

 At this point, you are probably wondering, “What is the secret here?”
 After all, how is a 20 to 25 times higher yield on your standard savings account even possible, and why would you ever choose to store your money in accounts that don’t offer the best savings rates possible?
 Well, there are some disadvantages associated with this type of account.
-We’ll talk more about them in our pros and cons section further in the text, but for now, let’s explain a key concept related to high-yield savings - compound interest.

 With traditional interest, your principal balance (i.e., the sum that you deposit into the account) is the only thing affecting the accrued interest.
 In other words, your total interest earned will only increase by a preset percentage of the funds you yourself have invested, disregarding any additional money earned through previously acquired interest.